-The proposed bill aims to amend the Code of West Virginia by introducing a new section, 18A-3-13, which mandates that all public school teachers instructing Kindergarten through Grade 5 in literacy must obtain an endorsement in the science of reading.
+The bill introduced on February 12, 2025, aims to amend the Code of West Virginia by adding a new section, 18A-3-13, which mandates that all public school teachers instructing Kindergarten through Grade 5 in literacy must receive an endorsement in the science of reading.
 This requirement will take effect starting with the 2026-2027 school year.
 The bill stipulates that teachers must undergo high-quality professional training that includes ongoing, intensive instruction in the science of reading, incorporating practical classroom application and live sessions over multiple school years, as approved by the West Virginia Department of Education.

-Additionally, the bill outlines that currently employed educators must enroll in the approved training by the 2027-2028 school year, while newly hired teachers must begin their training in their first year of employment.
-Those who complete the training will be able to apply for the Science of Reading endorsement at no cost.
-The State Board is also authorized to provide accommodations for counties where educators are still in the process of obtaining the endorsement.
-Public charter school teachers have the option to participate in these requirements as well.
+Additionally, currently employed educators must enroll in this professional learning by the 2027-2028 school year, while newly hired teachers are required to enroll during their first year of employment.
+Those who complete the training can apply for the Science of Reading endorsement at no cost.
+The State Board is authorized to provide accommodations for counties where educators are still in the process of obtaining the endorsement.
+Furthermore, public charter school teachers have the option to participate in these requirements.

 Committee Substitute: 18A-3-13